Jutes: Influences and culture

 The simplified Christian burial was introduced at this time.
 Christian graves were usually aligned East to West, whereas with some exceptions pagan burial sites were not.
 The lack of archaeological grave evidence in the land of the Haestingas is seen as supporting the hypothesis that the peoples there would have been Christian Jutes who had migrated from Kent.
-In contrast to Kent, the Isle of Wight was the last area of Anglo-Saxon England to be evangelised in 686.
+In contrast to Kent, the Isle of Wight was the last area of Anglo-Saxon England to be evangelised in 686, when Cædwalla of Wessex invaded the island, killing the local king Arwald and his brothers.

-The Jutes used a system of partible inheritance known as gavelkind and this was practised in Kent until the 20th century.
+The Jutes used a system of partible inheritance known as gavelkind, which was practised in Kent until the 20th century.
 The custom of gavelkind was also found in other areas of Jutish settlement.
-In England and Wales gavelkind was abolished by the Administration of Estates Act 1925.
+In England and Wales, gavelkind was abolished by the Administration of Estates Act 1925.
 Before abolition in 1925, all land in Kent was presumed to be held by gavelkind until the contrary was proved.
-The popular reason given for the practice remaining so long, is due to the "Swanscombe Legend", according to this, Kent made a deal with William the Conqueror whereby he would allow them to keep local customs in return for peace.
+The popular reason given for the practice remaining so long is due to the "Swanscombe Legend"; according to this, Kent made a deal with William the Conqueror whereby he would allow them to keep local customs in return for peace.